saliormoon/Cookbook/recipes/CompilingUnderWindows.md

-# Compiling ArangoDB (from 2.4 onwards) under Windows
+# Compiling ArangoDB under Windows

 ## Problem

 I want to compile ArangoDB under Windows.

+**Note:** For this recipe you need at least Arango 2.4.
+For Arango version before 2.4 look at the [old Compiling ArangoDB under Windows](https://docs.arangodb.com/CompilingUnderWindowsLegacy.md).

 ## Solution